DJ Talent: Personal life

 In 2005, he appeared on The Jeremy Kyle Show with his mother, who was questioning his respect for women and his lifestyle as a DJ.
 He was ridiculed as he bragged about his apparent fame and was mocked by numerous members of the studio audience.

-In late 2008, as a direct result of the credit crunch and its associated economic downturn, Talent attempted to raise cash by selling off his 28 gold teeth for £14,000, although ultimately this was never seen through.
+In late 2008, as a direct result of the 2008 financial crisis and its associated economic downturn, Talent attempted to raise cash by selling off his 28 gold teeth for £14,000, although ultimately this was never seen through.

 DJ Talent also goes under alias production names Cyber Headz Crew/ MR T.

 Britain's Got Talent

 His act as part of Britain's Got Talent for the auditions stage solely consisted of a one verse rap.
 The lyrics are as follows: